 Why did you decide to pursue a graduate degree?

-My passion for learning and personal inquiring took me to a path of deeper understanding over rural communities and their relationship to the land.
-Over the past few years, I have worked on the development of sustainable agricultural projects with different rural groups in four Latin American countries.
-A research in Colombia, my home country, will allow me to contribute to generate dialogues and positively work with rural populations.
+I have always been curious and passionate about learning.
+A critical thinking process and my personal inquiring took me to a path of wanting to have a deeper understanding of rural communities and their relationship to the land.
+Over the past few years, I have worked on the development of sustainable agricultural projects with different rural groups in four Latin American countries; together with research in Colombia, my home country, this will allow me to contribute to generate dialogues and positively work with rural populations.

 Why did you choose to come to British Columbia and study at UBC?

-I chose UBC because it offered a strong interdisciplinary department where I have met and engaged in dialogue with an incredible cohort of academics.
-Certainly, this would not have not been possible without the continuous support and guidance of my supervisor Dr. Pilar Riaño-Alcalá and my co-supervisor Dr. Vanessa Andreotti.
-Dr. Riaño-Alcalá has extensively work on the issues of Memory and Justice in Colombia, with an emphasis on communities affected by war; while Dr. Andreotti’s is the Canada Research Chair in Race, Inequalities and Global Change and has worked on issues of global justice and social cartographies, directly engaging marginalized groups in Latin America.
-UBC has a beautiful campus and a great variety of facilities for research, encounters and presentations that ultimately transforms the PhD process into a meaningful and rewarding experience.
+UBC offers a strong interdisciplinary program where I have met and engaged in dialogue with an incredible cohort of academics from all sorts of disciplines, backgrounds and research approaches.
+The continuous support and guidance from my supervisors have made a positive impact on my academic experience.
+Dr. Pilar Riaño-Alcalá has extensively worked on the issues of Memory and Justice in Colombia, with an emphasis on communities affected by war; while Dr. Vanessa Andreotti’s is the Canada Research Chair in Race, Inequalities and Global Change and has worked on issues of global justice and social cartographies, directly engaging marginalized groups in Latin America.
+UBC Point Grey Campus has a great variety of facilities for research, reading, presentations, and meetings with peers and professors.

 Being a Public Scholar means an opportunity to construct a respectful and meaningful relationship with the community and partner organization.
 My hope is that by being a Public Scholar I could contribute to open doors for dialogue between communities, policy makers and academia.